jameshreaver/TicTacToe/README.md

 ##
-This program was developed by Giacomo Guerci in January 2017 at Imperial College London.
+This program was developed by James Reaver in January 2017 at Imperial College London.
 The code is provided without a licence and all the rights are reserved.